Interesting Facts about Rocks and 3 Different Types

 Sedimentary Rocks

-Some sedimentary rocks are formed on the surface of the earth due to direct precipitation resulting from rainfall, while other types of sedimentary rocks form under the surface of the earth when sediments are buried and appear on the surface through tectonic uplift or erosion of the materials that cover them.
-The formation of sedimentary rocks goes through several stages, namely:
+Some sedimentary rocks are formed on the surface of the earth due to direct precipitation resulting from rainfall, while other types of sedimentary form under the surface of the earth when sediments are buried and appear on the surface through tectonic uplift or erosion of the materials that cover them.
+The formation of sedimentary goes through several stages, namely:

 1. Weathering: These are the processes that break the source rocks into small pieces.
 Weathering processes are divided into two parts: